Vlampouros

 Vlampouros is a mountain in Fasli in the Paphos District of Cyprus.
 It is located at 495 m above sea level.
 The terrain around Vlampouros is mainly hilly only to the west is flat.
 The sea is located to the southwest.
 The nearest larger community is Pegeia, 12.3 km south of Vlampouros.

+Geography

+The terrain around Vlampouros is mainly hilly, but flat to the west.
+The sea is near Vlampouros to the southwest.